Do Vision & Language Decoders use Images and Text equally? How Self-consistent are their Explanations?: Abstract

 \section{Abstract}

-Vision and language models (VLMs) are currently the most generally performant architectures on multimodal tasks.
-Next to their predictions, they can also produce explanations, either in post-hoc or CoT settings.
-However, it is not clear how much they use the vision and text modalities when generating predictions or explanations.
-In this work, we investigate if VLMs rely on modalities differently when generating explanations as opposed to when they provide answers.
-We also evaluate the self-consistency of VLM decoders in both post-hoc and CoT explanation settings, by extending existing tests and measures to VLM decoders.
-We find that VLMs are less self-consistent than LLMs.
-The text contributions in VL decoders are much larger than the image contributions across all measured tasks.
-And the contributions of the image are significantly larger for explanation generations than for answer generation.
-This difference is even larger in CoT compared to the post-hoc explanation setting.
-We also provide an up-to-date benchmarking of state-of-the-art VL decoders on the VALSE benchmark, which to date focused only on VL encoders.
-We find that VL decoders are still struggling with most phenomena tested by VALSE.
-Our code is available at \url{https://github.com/Heidelberg-NLP/CC-SHAP-VLM}
+Vision and language model (VLM) decoders are currently the best-performing architectures on multimodal tasks.
+Next to answers, they are able to produce natural language explanations, either in post-hoc or CoT settings.
+However, it is not clear to what extent they are using the input vision and text modalities when generating answers or explanations.
+In this work, we investigate if VLMs rely on their input modalities differently when they produce explanations as opposed to answers.
+We also evaluate the self-consistency of VLM decoders in both post-hoc and CoT explanation settings, by extending existing unimodal tests and measures to VLM decoders.
+We find that most tested VLMs are less self-consistent than LLMs.
+Text contributions in all tested VL decoders are more important than image contributions in all examined tasks.
+However, when comparing explanation generation to answer generation, the contributions of images are significantly stronger for generating explanations compared to answers.
+This difference is even larger in CoT compared to post-hoc explanations.
+Lastly, we provide an up-to-date benchmarking of state-of-the-art VL decoders on the VALSE benchmark, which before was restricted to VL encoders.
+We find that the tested VL decoders still struggle with most phenomena tested by VALSE. \footnote{Our code is available at \url{https://github.com/Heidelberg-NLP/CC-SHAP-VLM}}